Terminating A Licence

-When reinstating within this amount of time, full licensing fees and recovery fund fees (if applicable) are charged.
+When reinstating within this amount of time, full licensing fees are charged.

 - 91 days-two years from terminating:

-When reinstating within this amount of time, full licensing fees and recovery fund fees (if applicable) are charged and a new (six months) criminal record check is required.
+When reinstating within this amount of time, full licensing fees are charged and a new (six months) criminal record check is required.

 - Two years from terminating: